Attic Air Conditioners

 So why put an HVAC system up in the attic at all?
 Well, mainly it’s a way to save space.
 Most updated central air conditioned homes have a new air conditioner split system, meaning the AC is broken up into parts: an outdoor unit, which houses the fan condenser and compressor, and an indoor unit, which holds the evaporator and fan.
 Typically, this indoor unit gets placed in a cabinet or closet somewhere inside.

-Con: Attic HVAC Units are Potentially Inefficient
+Con: Attic HVAC Units Are Potentially Inefficient

-The biggest complaint about attic HVAC units is that they don’t really make sense.
+The biggest complaint about attic air conditioners is that they don’t really make sense.
 Attics are, for the most part, unconditioned, meaning a leak here could significantly reduce your home’s overall efficiency.
 To avoid this, HVAC contractors must take care to properly seal and insulate ducts—something not all of them do to the same degree of precision.
 But even if the ducts are installed to a tee, there’s still the possibility that leaks will develop.
 Ductwork naturally expands and contracts with your home’s vacillating temperatures, and in time that can loosen duct seals.
 So, detractors say, since the risk of leaks is very real, why house your unit and ductwork in an unconditioned space?

 Pro: Attic Installations Save Labor and Cost Less

 Forced air systems—the kind that use furnaces or heat pumps and ducts—are usually the cheapest kind to install.
-Additionally, homes have to serve so many purposes at once—they have to be comfortable, space-efficient, and appealing—and functional features like HVAC units definitely aren’t glamorous.
+Additionally, homes have to serve so many purposes at once—they have to be comfortable, space-efficient, and appealing.
+Functional features like HVAC units definitely aren’t glamorous.
 Sometimes the HVAC system winds up in the attic because it’s the last thing on the home designer’s list.
 By the time the HVAC unit gets planned, putting it in the attic is the only thing that makes sense, especially cost-wise.

 Con: HVAC System Problems Go Undetected